 Customer feedback showed that Kai’s Clan/KaiBot would be the first coding cards in the US that are available in Braille for visually impaired students.

-Inequity risk: Despite the incorporation of Universal Design Principles and the creation of materials in Braille and te Reo Māori, there’s a risk that a lack of access to Kai’s tech for students with disabilities or other priority communities may persist or even worsen due to inequitable education contexts.
+Inequity risk: Despite the incorporation of Universal Design principles and the creation of materials in Braille and te Reo Māori, there’s a risk that a lack of access to Kai’s tech for students with disabilities or other priority communities may persist or even worsen due to inequitable education contexts.